-The "experts" always tell us that globalization, outsourcing, special privileges for fairies and bulldykes, Die-Versity, "climate change" pseudoscience, and other lethal monstrosities are Historically Inevitable.
+The "experts" always tell us that globalization, outsourcing, Die-Versity, "climate change" pseudoscience, and other lethal monstrosities are Historically Inevitable.
 Modern.
 Progressive and Infinitely Desirable.
 It's not just unthinkable

 to turn back the clock on these genocidal trends, it's physically impossible

 to turn back the clock.
 So they say.

 Another supposedly irreversible trend is the death of storage.

 [I know this is a clumsy phrase, but I can't think of a more concise way to say it.]

 Refusal to store for the future is supposedly Modern and Historically Inevitable, but in fact it's atavistic, primitive and anti-human.